fdar0536/VapourSynth-butteraugli/README.md

 ```

 - Both clipa and clipb MUST be in RGB24 format.
-- It returns a clip contains differences between two input clips.
+- It returns a clip contains differences between two input clips, and stores diffvalue in the frame properties named "_Diff".

 ## Example